 - You may select from the distribution options available through the WDC at that time

 - You will continue to pay WDC administrative fees

 - You must notify the WDC of any address or name changes

-However, you must start taking distributions by April 1st of the year following the year in which you reach age 70 ½.
+However, you must start taking distributions by age 72.
 This is when the federal government requires you to take minimum distributions.

 Your Age and the Required Minimum Distribution (RMD) Rules